Do you believe that some meetings are not random,

 there are rare instances when two paths intersect…

-not to stay, but simply to recognize each other.
+not always to stay, but perhaps to recognize something in each other.

 There is a kind of attraction that cannot be explained.